rbrandt88/large-scale-image-similarity-search/README.md

 Search by image and return closely matched images.
 Can search 15,000 Amazon book images in 1-2 sec.

+The images and data are proprietary and are not included in this repository

 # Key Learning Objectives

-Computer Vision techniques with OpenCV (SIFT, RANSAC, Filtering, VLAD) Machine Learning techniques with Scikit-Learn (K-Means, KNN, ANN, PCA) API developement
+Computer Vision techniques with OpenCV (SIFT, RANSAC, Filtering, VLAD)

+Machine Learning techniques with Scikit-Learn (K-Means, KNN, ANN, PCA)

+API developement

 Front end design with React, HTML, CSS

 Implementing research papers

-Demo Website:
+## Demo Website:
 https://www.brandtdev.com/large-scale-image-search

-The images and data are not included in this repository

 # Research Papers: